Central Kurdish

-The term Sorani, named after the former Soran Emirate, is used especially to refer to a written, standardized form of Central Kurdish written in the Sorani alphabet developed from the Arabic alphabet in the 1920s by Sa'ed Sidqi Kaban and Taufiq Wahby.
+The term Sorani, named after the Soran Emirate, refers to a variety of Central Kurdish based on the dialect spoken in Slemani.
+Central Kurdish is written in the Kurdo-Arabic alphabet, an adaptation of the Arabic script developed in the 1920s by Sa'ed Sidqi Kaban and Taufiq Wahby.

 History

-Tracing back the historical changes that Sorani has gone through is difficult.
+Tracing back the historical changes of Central Kurdish is difficult.
 No predecessors of Kurdish are yet known from Old and Middle Iranian times.
 The extant Kurdish texts may be traced back to no earlier than the 16th century CE.
-Sorani originates from the Sulaymaniyah region.
+Cebtral Kurdish originates from the Silêmanî region.

-1700s-1918
+1700s–1918

-The oldest written literature in Sorani is reported to have been Mahdîname (the book of Mahdi) from 1762 by Mulla Muhammed ibn ul Haj.
-Sorani thus only emerged as a written language after the decline of the Gorani vernacular, the Ardalan state and the rise of Baban around Sulaymaniyah.
+The oldest written literature in Central Kurdish is reported to have been Mehdîname ("The book of Mahdi") from 1762 by Mulla Muhammed ibn ul Haj.
+Central Kurdish thus only emerged as a written language after the decline of the Gorani vernacular, the Ardalan state and the rise of Baban around Silêmanî.
 During the Baban era, Sorani emerged as an important literary vernacular and many poets such as Nalî wrote in Sorani despite being proficient in Arabic and Persian.
-Nalî mentioned that he wrote in Sorani knowing his poetry might not receive the same dissemination as it might have done in the more prestigious Arabic or Persian.
-Contemporaries of Nalî like Salim and Mistefa Begi Kurdi also wrote in Sorani and their writings would become the foundation for the standard variety of Sorani.
-When the Baban dynasty was overthrown in 1850, the golden era of Sorani ended and poets including Nalî left the Sulaymaniyah region.
-Haji Qadir Koyi continued the tradition of writing in Sorani and lamented the lack of promotion of Sorani among the Kurdish clergy and called those who did not do so 'bastards'.
-Beside Koyi, Riza Talabani also promoted Sorani as a literary language.
+Nalî mentioned that he wrote in Kurdish knowing his poetry might not receive the same dissemination as it might have done in the more prestigious Arabic or Persian.
+Contemporaries of Nalî like Salim and Mustefa Bêgî Kurdî also wrote in Sorani and their writings would become the foundation for the standard variety of Central Kurdish.
+When the Baban dynasty was overthrown in 1850, the golden era of Sorani ended and poets including Nalî left the Silêmanî region.
+Hacî Qadirî Koyî continued the tradition of writing in Sorani and lamented the lack of promotion of Sorani among the Kurdish clergy and called those who did not do so 'bastards'.
+Beside Koyi, Riza Talebanî also promoted Sorani as a literary language.

-Prior to the 20th century, only three non-poetic Sorani works are known to exist being Mawludname by Sheikh Husen Qazi (1793-1871), a glossary of Arabic-Kurdish by Ehmedi from 1795 and a translation of the introduction to Gulistan by Saadi Shirazi.
+Prior to the 20th century, only three non-poetic Central Kurdish works are known to exist being Mewlûdname by Şêx Husên Qazî (1793-1871), a glossary of Arabic-Kurdish by Ehmedî from 1795 and a translation of the introduction to Gulistan by Saadi Shirazi.

-The language of these works heavily relied on Arabic and Persian which prevented Sorani from enjoying further progress beside being a literary language.
+The language of these works heavily relied on Arabic and Persian, which prevented Central Kurdish from enjoying further progress besides being a literary language.
 Only after World War I did this change.

-Beside poetry and the few non-poetic works mentioned above, linguistic works on Sorani also existed.
-Leonard Chodźko wrote a sketch of the Sulaymaniyah variety of Sorani in 1857, de Morgan wrote his "Etudea linguistiques: Dialectee kurdea " in 1904 in which he compared eleven varieties of Kurdish to each other and with Persian and Sanskrit.
-Later, in 1903, Soane published a learner textbook and vocabulary list of Sorani in 1903 for British personnel in Kurdistan, while Oskar Mann wrote Die Mundart der Mukri Kurden containing a grammar sketch of the Sorani variety of Mukriyan in 1906.
-Lastly, Ludvig Olsen Fossum published a grammar book in 1919 based on the Sorani variety spoken around Mahabad.
+Besides poetry and the few other texts mentioned above, linguistic works on Central Kurdish also existed.
+Leonard Chodźko wrote a sketch of the Silêmanî variety (Soran)i in 1857; de Morgan wrote his "Etudea linguistiques: Dialectee Kurdea" in 1904, in which he compared eleven varieties of Kurdish to each other and with Persian and Sanskrit.
+Later, in 1903, Ely Bannister Soane published a learner textbook and vocabulary list on Sorani for British personnel in Kurdistan, while Oskar Mann wrote Die Mundart der Mukri Kurden containing a grammar sketch of the Central Kurdish variety of Mukriyan in 1906.
+Lastly, Ludvig Olsen Fossum published a grammar book in 1919 based on the Central Kurdish variety spoken around Mahabad.